How Extra Pounds Are Ruining Your Health

-The Remedy Rx: According to the National Institutes of Health, losing just 5 to 10 percent of your weight may lower your chances of developing heart disease.
+The Rx: According to the National Institutes of Health, losing just 5 to 10 percent of your weight may lower your chances of developing heart disease.
 It can improve your blood pressure, cholesterol level and blood flow.

 They Give You High Blood Pressure